HipGPT/hipgpt.github.io/index.md

 The code is intended for educational purposes and is not recommended for production use of any kind.

 ### Key Features:

 * **Custom BPE Tokenizer:** A Byte-Pair Encoding tokenizer built from scratch that can be trained on any raw text file.
 The `Tokenizer` class handles converting raw text into integer token IDs and back.
-  * **GPT Model Architecture:** A standard GPT-2 style, decoder-only transformer model.
-The `GPTModel` class manages the token and positional embeddings, stacks multiple `TransformerLayer` instances, and includes a final linear layer to produce output logits over the vocabulary.
+* **GPT Model Architecture:** A decoder-only transformer inspired by GPT-2.
+The `GPTModel` class manages token/positional embeddings, stacks multiple `TransformerLayer` instances, and includes a final linear layer to produce output logits over the vocabulary.
-    * Includes **LayerNorm** before attention and feed-forward sublayers.
+  * Includes **LayerNorm** before attention and feed-forward sublayers
-    * Supports **dropout** during training.
+  * Supports **dropout** during training
-  * **HIP Acceleration:** All performance-critical operations, such as matrix multiplication, attention, and layer normalization, are implemented with custom HIP kernels for AMD GPUs.
+* **HIP Acceleration:** All performance-critical operations (matrix multiplication, attention, layer normalization, etc.) are implemented with custom HIP kernels for AMD GPUs.
-    * Includes optimized **FlashAttention kernels** (for head dimensions 32/64) with a safe fallback implementation.
+  * Includes optimized **FlashAttention kernels** (for head dimensions 32/64) with safe fallback implementations
-  * **Flexible Sampling:** Text generation supports top-k sampling, temperature scaling, end-of-sequence tokens, **nucleus sampling (top-p)**, and a **repetition penalty**.
+* **Flexible Sampling:** Text generation supports top-k, top-p (nucleus), temperature, end-of-sequence tokens, and repetition penalty.
-  * **End-to-End Workflow:** The project includes scripts for downloading data, training the model from scratch, and generating new text.
+* **End-to-End Workflow:** Includes scripts for downloading data, training from scratch, and generating new text.
-  * **Self-Contained Build System:** The build process is managed by CMake, which automatically fetches the required JSON library.
+* **Self-Contained Build System:** Build managed by CMake, which fetches dependencies automatically.

 ### Documentation